Utshaw/Linux-Command-Line/README.md

 `cat 0< input.txt > /dev/pts/3` # redirects std input and std output; reads from input.txt and sends them to another terminal

+#### cut
+remove sections from each line of files

+example:

+`date | cut -d " " -f 1 | cat > date.txt` # pipes from date to cut then get the first field based on space delimiter and then pipes to date.txt